shigebeyond/jkmvc/doc/orm/relation.md

 }
 ```

-Let's have a look at the method definition `IOrmMeta::belongsTo(name:String, relatedModel: KClass<out IOrm>, foreignKey:String, primaryKey: String, conditions:Map<String, Any?>): IOrmMeta`
+Let's have a look at the method definition `IOrmMeta::belongsTo(name:String, relatedModel: KClass<out IOrm>, foreignKey:DbKeyColumn, primaryKey:DbKeyColumn, conditions:Map<String, Any?>): IOrmMeta`

 `name` parameter is the relation name, it's what is used to access the related model in your code.
 If you had a `Post` model that belonged to a `User` model and wished to use the default values of the `belongsTo` configuration then your code would look like this: